victoriyaforsythe/PyIRI/README.md

 ## Example: Daily Ionospheric Parameters (F10.7 Driven)

-PyIRI can also compute daily ionospheric parameters, interpolated in time and solar activity.
+PyIRI also computes daily ionospheric parameters, interpolated in both time and solar activity.
 The user provides the F10.7 index for the day of interest.

-Define F10.7 index in solar flux units:
+Define the F10.7 index in solar flux units (sfu):

 ```python
 F107 = 100